vasu31dev/playwright-ts-template/docs/ProjectStructure.md

   - **specs**: Here, you'll find all the [spec files](../README.md#writing-tests-in-a-spec-file).
 These are the actual test scripts, written to test specific functionalities or features of the application.
 Each spec file usually corresponds to a feature or functionality, containing one or multiple test scenarios related to it.

-- **.eslintignore**: This file maintains repository cleanliness by specifying files and directories that should be ignored by ESLint configuration.
-Typically, it excludes all files except those with the ".ts" extension.
+- **.eslintignore**: This file sustains repository tidiness by identifying files and directories to be bypassed by the ESLint configuration.
+Generally, it omits all files with the exception of those featuring a ".ts" extension.
+All extensions meant to be ignored have been pre-added.

 - **.eslintrc**: This file is the heart of the ESLint configuration.
 ESLint is a static code analysis tool that identifies problematic patterns found in Typescript code.
 The configurations in `.eslintrc` dictate the rules and standards the code should adhere to, ensuring consistency and best practices across the codebase.

-- **.prettierignore**: This file maintains repository cleanliness by specifying files and directories that should be ignored by Prettier formatter.
-Typically, it excludes all files except those with the ".ts" extension.
+- **.prettierignore**: This file ensures the neatness of the repository by delineating files and directories to be omitted by the Prettier formatter.
+Typically, it exclusively includes files with a ".ts" extension and documents with a ".md" extension, while excluding all others.
+All extensions meant to be ignored have been pre-added.

 - **.prettierrc**: Prettier is an opinionated code formatter, ensuring that the code adheres to a consistent style.
 The `.prettierrc` file contains specific formatting rules, like line length, indentation, and more, ensuring that every developer working on the project produces code with a consistent style.